 In the Bay Area, an average HVAC system should have a lifespan of 20 to 25 years.
 Of course, we can’t emphasize enough that keeping your HVAC system well-maintained can easily extend this lifespan – just as neglecting that same system will surely shorten its life expectancy and performance.

 A qualified HVAC technician should routinely check your unit and perform service and maintenance.
 If your current system is approaching the lower end of its expected lifespan, then it might be the right time to consider the benefits of a new high efficiency HVAC system.
 Be sure to explore options for HVAC rebates in your area.

-If you see any of the above warning signs in your heating system, it’s best to call an HVAC professional sooner rather than later.
+If you see any of the above warning signs in your heating system, call an HVAC professional sooner rather than later.
 A skilled HVAC professional can properly assess your ductwork and equipment, and give you sound advice on how to solve any problem with your HVAC system.